stonevil/Razer_Blade_Advanced_early_2019_Hackintosh/README.md

 ### WiFi and NVMe replacement

 WiFi and NVMe replacement is easy enough for this Model.
-Just unscrew bottom case.
-Check video provided below for more information.
+You just need to unscrew the bottom case.
+Check the video provided below for more information.

 **Useful information**